 When we talk about bugs in a compost bin, we’re generally referring to every tiny creature that moves in the compost.
-That being the reference, some will tell you that there are good bugs and bad bugs.
+Some will tell you that there are good bugs and bad bugs.

 This is true.
 There are bugs that are of use in compost.
 They help to take the decomposition process in the direction that we want.
 Conversely there are bugs that are only interested in eating the bugs that we want on our side.

 Is this conflict a problem?
 No. Nature strikes a balance.
 There can be all the turmoil that nature can possibly instigate in a compost bin and there will be enough desired forces left for compost to be made from organic waste.

 Here, we could argue about, what some of us call a ‘bug’.
 Depending on where you are in the world, ’bugs’ will either mean microbial life-forms that operate as single-celled bacteria that multiply where conditions allow or every creeping creature that you find in the compost bin of which there’s a list.
 Here are some:

 - Woodlouse (aka potato bug, roly-poly, sow-pigs and pillbugs)

 There should be bugs in your compost.
 It’s very unlikely that there will ever be a compost bin, pile or heap that hasn’t got any bugs of any type in it.
 If you are trying to locate signs of life in your compost, you will probably see something move on or just below the surface.
 The worms will be beneath the surface and mostly out of sight.

 If your compost is generating heat, the crawling bugs will migrate to areas around the peripheries where the temperature is low enough for them.
 They will move into the remaining areas as and when the temperature drops.